naeglinghaff/bank_tech_test/README.md

 # Bank Account Tech Test

-Created in JavaScript and Node,  tested with Jasmine, ESLint and Istanbul.
+Created in JavaScript and Node, tested with Jasmine, ESLint and Karma.

 ## Running the program